pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

 {{% /choosable %}}

+## Associate with a stack

-As with executing Pulumi programs via the CLI, we need to associate our program with a `Stack`.
+As with executing Pulumi programs through the CLI, you need to associate your Pulumi program with a `Stack`.
 Automation API provides methods to create or select stacks.

-We'll use a convenience method to select an existing `Stack` or create one if none exists.
+Here's a convenient method to select an existing `Stack` or create one if none exists:

+{{< chooser language "javascript,typescript,python,go,csharp" >}}

 {{% choosable language "javascript,typescript" %}}